hacks-guide/Guide_Wii/_pages/en_US/get-started.md

 | Wii mini | Proceed to [Bluebomb](bluebomb) |
 | Wii U (vWii)  | If you have not modded your Wii U yet:<br> Proceed to [Introduction (wiiu.hacks.guide)](https://wiiu.hacks.guide/#/)<br> If your Wii U is already modded:<br> Proceed to [vWii Modding (wiiu.hacks.guide)](https://wiiu.hacks.guide/#/vwii/sd-preparation) |
 | Dolphin Emulator | Proceed to [Homebrew Channel on Dolphin](homebrew-dolphin) |

+### Alternate methods

+If possible, you should follow the method given above.

+If the recommended option does not work for you, or if you are curious about other exploits, check out [Legacy Exploits](legacy-exploits).